 Here are some of the most beautiful and famous Renaissance palaces in the city of Orvieto.
 In addition to the medieval Palazzo del Popolo, there are many other historic buildings from the Middle Age to Renaissance period who belonged to the Pope or local noble families (which often gave there name to the palaces).

-Palazzo dei Sette: this palace belongs to the Middle Ages, it is set just next to the Torre del Moro and was named in medieval times because it housed the seven judges who represented the major corporations and trades of Orvieto.
-Now this modernized palace is a great place to host events and exhibitions.
+This palace belongs to the Middle Ages, it is set just next to the Torre del Moro and was named in medieval times because it housed the seven judges who represented the major corporations and trades of Orvieto.
+Then the palace became also a residential place for the Pope and then again the house of the famous architect Antonio da Sangallo.
+Actually, this modernized palace, is a great place to host local events and art- exhibitions.

 Other important Orvieto’s palaces: